Sam Rainsy

-Sam Rainsy (សម រង្ស៊ី, UNGEGN: Sâm Rôngsi, ALA-LC: Sam Raṅs′ī /km/; born 10 March 1949) is a Cambodian activist, economist and former politician who previously served as the Leader of the Opposition.
+Sam Rainsy (Note: សម រង្ស៊ី, UNGEGN: Sâm Rôngsi, ALA-LC: Sam Raṅs′ī /km/) (born 10 March 1949) is a Cambodian politician, activist and economist who previously served as the Leader of the Opposition.
 He is now the interim leader of the Cambodia National Rescue Party due to the continued ban on political activity by the party's leader, Kem Sokha.
 Between 1998 and 2017, he was the leading opposition figure in Cambodian politics and the main challenger to prime minister Hun Sen and the Cambodian People's Party.
 Since 2015, he has lived in exile, having been banned from entering the country.

 Sam Rainsy became a member of parliament for Siem Reap in 1993 in elections organized by UNTAC.
 He has had his parliamentary immunity revoked three times.
 He was MP for Siem Reap from 1993 until 1995 when he was expelled from the Constituent Assembly.
 A co-founder of the Cambodia National Rescue Party (CNRP), Rainsy was previously a member of the royalist Funcinpec Party and served as the Minister of Economy and Finance during Norodom Ranariddh's administration from 1993 until his sacking in 1994.
 In June 1995, he was expelled from the National Assembly, and formed the Khmer Nation Party (KNP), which changed its name before the 1998 elections to the Sam Rainsy Party (SRP) to avoid registration issues.
 From 2000 to 2002 and again from 2012 to 2014, Rainsy was the chairperson of the Council of Asian Liberals and Democrats.

 Sam Rainsy went into exile on February 3, 2005, citing fear of arrest after a vote in the National Assembly removed parliamentary immunity from himself and fellow SRP MPs Chea Poch and Cheam Channy.
 Rainsy faced multiple criminal defamation charges after accusing the Cambodian People's Party and Funcinpec of corruption in the formation of the current coalition government.
 He has also accused Prime Minister Hun Sen of involvement in the 2004 murder of SRP-affiliated union leader Chea Vichea.
 In September 2010, Rainsy was tried in absentia and sentenced to 10 years in prison for charges widely believed to be politically motivated.
 In 2012, the Sam Rainsy Party merged with the Human Rights Party to form the Cambodia National Rescue Party.
 Following his resignation from the Sam Rainsy Party to lead the newly formed opposition party, Kong Korm succeeded him as party leader in November 2012.
 On 12 July 2013, King Norodom Sihamoni granted a royal pardon to Rainsy at the request of the Prime Minister, Hun Sen, allowing the opposition leader to return to Cambodia without threat of imprisonment, although he remained ineligible for candidacy in the 2013 general election.
 Rainsy returned to Cambodia on 19 July 2013 where hundreds of thousands of his supporters waited along the roads.
 The CNRP gained 55 seats in the National Assembly although Sam Rainsy and Kem Sokha have denied these results and accused the ruling party of poll fraud.
 The opposition boycotted parliament in September 2013, until July 2014.